 Lucipara2 anchored in Bahia

 Mangroves on the border between land and sea

 Green as far as the eye can see

 Thanks to the country’s favourable climate and huge size – Brazil is over 200 times the size of the Netherlands – it is easy to understand why agriculture is an important economic activity.
 Nevertheless, when we look into the extent of the deforestation linked to agriculture, we find the results shocking.
 Around 90% of the original Atlantic rainforest has been cut down.
 Livestock farming and the cultivation of animal feed such as soy are the main causes of deforestation.
 In addition, rainforest is destroyed for the cultivation of food crops as monocultures.
 On our expeditions along the coast and into Brazil’s interior we see a lot of monocrop plantations, animal husbandry and soil erosion resulting therefrom.

 Despite the global focus on forest conservation, deforestation in Brazil has even been increasing recently, especially in the Amazon.
 The disappearance of the original forest has had major negative consequences for the indigenous inhabitants, the biodiversity, the soil and the climate.
+Looking forward, scientists are increasingly worried that deforestation in combination with climate breakdown will lead to droughts, wildfires and irreveversible loss of the Earth’s largest rainforest.
 Is there no better way to grow food, we wonder?